Housing Agreement 2013-14Version 1.13

 RS1.
 OFFICE HOURS & SERVICE PROCEDURES (return to index)

-The Department of Campus Living is located on the first floor of the Lake House.
+The Residence Life Office is located on the first floor of the Hodo Residence College.
 Our office hours may vary during the course of the year due to holidays or variations in the University calendar.
 Regular office hours for TLH, MRC, WRC and Husky Village are posted in each building.
 When the office is closed, call the Resident Assistant on-call cell phone (varies by building, ask your RA) for emergencies.
 Numbers also are posted in prominent places and are distributed to you throughout the year in various newsletters and notices.

 RS2.
 LOCKOUTS (return to index)